Actindo-AG/Documentation/DataHub/Operation/02_ManageETLProcesses.md

 1. Check the list for the appropriate ETL process to make sure that the ETL process has been triggered.

-  > [Info] ETL processes whose mappings have a **semi-automatic** change tracking mode are listed with the *Awaiting confirmation* status, those having a **semi-automatic, changes must be confirmed by another user** change tracking mode are listed with the *Awaiting confirmation different user* status.
+  > [Info] ETL processes whose mappings have a **Semi-automatic** change tracking mode are listed with the *Awaiting confirmation* status, those having a **Semi-automatic, changes must be confirmed by another user** change tracking mode are listed with the *Awaiting confirmation different user* status.

 2. Switch to the *Omni-Channel* module: *Omni-Channel > Offers > Tab SEMI AUTOMATIC MAPPING* .
   The *SEMI AUTOMATIC MAPPING* tab is displayed.